-Because the Facility's design (which includes the installation of a bridge or culvert over one of the ephemeral streams) would include work within 300 feet of a surface water body, a detailed analysis of surface waters and wetlands is provided in Section 4.3.
+Because the Facility's design (which includes the crossing one of the ephemeral streams) would include work within 300 feet of a surface water body, a detailed analysis of surface waters and wetlands is provided in Section 4.3.

 3.4.
 Water Quality - Wastewater Discharges